abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Asynchronous Logging
 Asynchronous logging is in experimental stages and they are not widely promoted.
-Once they are stable across all supported platforms, they will be promoted.
 You may enable and test this feature by defining macro `_ELPP_EXPERIMENTAL_ASYNC` and if you find some issue with the feature please report in [this issue](https://github.com/easylogging/easyloggingpp/issues/202).
 Reporting issues always help for constant improvements.

+Please note:
+* Asynchronous will only work with few compilers (it purely uses `std::thread`)
+* Compiler should support `std::this_thread::sleep_for`.
+This restriction may (or may not) be removed in future (stable) version of asynchronous logging.
+* You should not rely on asynchronous logging in production, this is because feature is in experiemental stages.

  [![top]
 Goto Top](#table-of-contents)